 New Year Recipe: Tiramisù with Pandoro

-The New Year doesn’t just bring new resolutions, it also brings leftovers from the festive feasting of the previous week.
-One thing that Italians are good at is re-utilising what they have, especially in the kitchen where some of the best recipes are created from excess food.
-This recipe uses one of Italy’s famous Christmas cakes, Pandoro or ‘golden bread’.
-These tall, star-shaped sponges are usually served after Christmas meals, dusted with icing sugar as an alternative to the heavier, fruitier panettone.
+The New Year doesn’t just bring new resolutions, it also brings leftovers from the Christmas feasting of the previous week.
+One thing that Italians are good at is re-utilizing what they have, especially in the kitchen where some of the best recipes are created from excess food.
+One of the best ways to use up festive dessert leftovers is with this recipe for tiramisù with pandoro.
+Pandoro or ‘golden bread’ is a tall, star-shaped sponge which is usually served after Christmas meals, dusted with icing sugar as an alternative to the heavier, fruitier panettone.

 One of the most delicious ways to use up leftover pandoro, especially if it is already sliced and drying out, is to combine it with the classic recipe for tiramisù.
 Dipping it in strong espresso coffee, topping it with a luscious mix of mascarpone, cream and eggs and a sprinkling of bitter cocoa powder will give you the ‘pick-me-up’ for which it is named.

-To keep the recipe, which uses uncooked egg yolks, safe we recommend the procedure below which includes a quick way to pasteurize the eggs while mixing the ingredients.
+To keep the recipe safe, as it uses uncooked egg yolks, we recommend the procedure below which includes a quick way to pasteurize the eggs while mixing the ingredients.
 For an extra kick, add a little marsala wine, rum, brandy or coffee liqueur to the espresso.

 The recipe: Tiramisù with Pandoro

 250 g mascarpone